lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

 Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

 >The Chi-square difference test $(\chi^2(3) = 120.18, p < 0.001$ was statistically significant indicating that the two models were statistically significantly different.
 The AIC and BIC values of the the correlated factors model were the lowest.
-Thus, we conclude the multidimensional model (i.e., the first-order, correlated factors model) is superior and acceptable for use in preliminary research and evaluation.
+Thus, we conclude the first-order, correlated factors model is superior and acceptable for use in preliminary research and evaluation.

 ### APA style results with table(s) and figure